Eggless Pumpkin Pie

 How to Serve:

-I love serving this pie with a generous dollop of homemade whipped cream there’s just something about that fluffy, creamy topping against the spiced pumpkin filling that feels like a hug in dessert form.
-If I’m feeling extra indulgent, a scoop of vanilla ice cream on the side takes it over the top.
+I love serving this pie with a generous dollop of homemade whipped cream.
+If I’m feeling extra indulgent, I’ll top it with a big scoop of vanilla ice cream.

 How to Store: